jjaenal/backtest-x/README.md

   - Export comparison results to CSV from Compare Results view
   - Copy comparison summary to clipboard from Compare Results view
   - Copy backtest summary to clipboard from Backtest Result view
+  - Copy trades CSV to clipboard from Workspace results
+  - Copy backtest summary to clipboard from Workspace results
+  - Export trades to CSV from Workspace results list
 - **Share Results**: Share backtest results with others
  - **Auto-save**: Strategy Builder auto-saves drafts to prevent data loss